lgblgblgb/xemu/targets/ep128/README.md

 into Xemu.
 Note: this emulation target in Xemu is highly different from others, ie doing many things on its own.
 This will change slowly however.

+Xep128 was my first "more complex" standalone emulator project, and many solutions of Xemu was based on Xep128, through with intensive rewrite.
+So interestingly though Xep128 can be treated as father of Xemu, it's hard to integrate back, because keeping separatly evolving Xemu for a long time.

 Original (not maintained any more, just for archive purposes!) repository:

 https://github.com/lgblgblgb/xep128